Imad-Cherigui/Dog_App/README.md

 # Introduction:
 This project aims at using a convolutional neural network (CNN) to predict dog breeds.

-The process is to first determine if an image is a dog or a human:
+The process is as follows:
+- First determine if an image is a dog or a human:

-If it's dog, determine which breed.
+    - If it's dog, determine which breed.

-If it's a human, which dog breed it resembles the most
+    - If it's a human, which dog breed it resembles the most

 Thechnical details are available in this blog post: